tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/monitoring/metrics_visualise_flamegraph.md

 Download the [Flamegraph visualiser](https://github.com/brendangregg/FlameGraph).

-We can use the CLI to run the query and pipe the output to the `flamegraph.pl` script:
+You can use the CLI to run the query and pipe the output to the `flamegraph.pl` script:

 ```bash
     ./clickhouse client -q "SELECT arrayStringConcat(arrayReverse(arrayMap(x -> demangle(addressToSymbol(x)), trace)), ';') AS full_trace, count() AS samples FROM system.trace_log WHERE event_time >= now() - INTERVAL 5 MINUTE GROUP BY full_trace FORMAT TabSeparated" | ./flamegraph.pl > flamegraph.svg
 ```

-Now we can see our flamegraph:
+Now you can see your flamegraph:

 ![Flame Graph screenshot](./img/flamegraph.png)